The Waiting (film)

 The Waiting is a 2020 American romance/horror/comedy written/directed by F.C.Rabbath (Director of A Brilliant Monster).
 The film stars Nick Leali, Molly Ratermann, David Raizor, Bob Myers, Bill Kelly, Bryan Perritt, Laura Altair, Michelle Feliciano, and Mark A. Marple.

 Plot

 Eric Brady, a new hotel employee stumbling upon an open secret.
 One of the rooms is haunted.
 Eric decides it's both his and the hotel's best interest to help remove the ghost.
-However, when he meets the ghost, everything changed.
+However, when he meets the ghost, everything changes.